IGNF/lidar-prod/README.md

 ### Use application as a package

-If you are interested in running the module from anywhere, you can install as a package in a your virtual environment.
+To run the module from anywhere, you can install as a package in a your virtual environment.

 ```bash
 # activate an env matching ./bash/setup_env.sh requirements.